tldr-pages/tldr/pages/common/hugo.md

 `hugo new {{section_name}}/{{filename}}`

-- Build your site to the `./public/` directory:
+- Build a site to the `./public/` directory:

 `hugo`

-- Build your site including pages that are marked as a "draft":
+- Build a site including pages that are marked as a "draft":

 `hugo --buildDrafts`

-- Build your site to a given directory:
+- Build a site to a given directory:

 `hugo --destination {{path/to/destination}}`

-- Build your site, start up a webserver to serve it, and automatically reload when pages are edited:
+- Build a site, start up a webserver to serve it, and automatically reload when pages are edited:

 `hugo server`